supreethramesh23/dp-203-azure-data-engineer/Instructions/Labs/04-Create-a-Lake-Database.md

 This exercise should take approximately **45** minutes to complete.

-## Before you start

-You'll need an [Azure subscription](https://azure.microsoft.com/free) in which you have administrative-level access.

 ## Provision an Azure Synapse Analytics workspace

 To support a lake database, you need an Azure Synapse Analytics workspace with access to data lake storage.
 There is no need for a dedicated SQL pool, since you can define the lake database using the built-in serverless SQL pool.
 Optionally, you can also use a Spark pool to work with data in the lake database.